Understanding Contrastive Learning Through the Lens of Margins

 \section{Experimental Results}

-We first evaluate the impact of three effects: emphasizing positive samples (Sec.~\ref{ssec:results-emphasizing-positive}), weighting positive samples differently depending on their angles (Sec.~\ref{ssec:results-curvature}), and attenuating the diminishing gradient effect as the estimated probability of positive sample $q_{il}$ approaches the target probability $p_{il}$ (Sec.~\ref{ssec:results-attenuation}).
-To this end, we conducted separate experiments on MoCov3~\cite{MoCov3}, SimCLR~\cite{SimCLR}, and BYOL~\cite{BYOL}, which all represent different SSL approaches.
-MoCo and BYOL both use teacher models which stabilize optimization.
-While BYOL only uses positive samples, MoCo and SimCLR use negative samples.
-These differences allowed us to observe how the three effects affect representation learning.
+In this section, we evaluate the impact of four effects: emphasizing positive samples (Sec.~\ref{ssec:results-emphasizing-positive}), weighting positive samples differently depending on their angles (Sec.~\ref{ssec:results-curvature}), scaling gradients by the ratio (Sec.~\ref{ssec:ratio}), and attenuating the diminishing gradient effect as the estimated probability of positive sample $q_{il}$ approaches the target probability $p_{il}$ (Sec.~\ref{ssec:results-attenuation}).
+To this end, we conducted separate experiments on MoCov3~\cite{MoCov3}, SimCLR~\cite{SimCLR}, and BYOL~\cite{BYOL}.
 We also compared with the baselines (MoCo, SimCLR, and BYOL) using linear probing (only tuning a linear layer on top of the frozen pretrained backbone model) and transfer learning (tuning the linear layer on different dataset) in Sec.~\ref{ssec:results-comp-baselines}.
 Our experiments utilized five different datasets, including CIFAR-10~\cite{cifar}, CIFAR-100~\cite{cifar}, STL-10~\cite{stl10}, TinyImageNet~\cite{tinyimagenet}, and ImageNet~\cite{ImageNet}.